 Investors that are tax resident in the Netherlands are subject to Dutch corporate income tax for their pro rata share in the Fund's income and capital gains, unless the Investors qualify as tax exempt for Dutch corporate income tax purposes.
 An investment in the Fund is not a qualifying investment for an Exempt Investment Institution (vrijgestelde beleggingsinstelling 'VBI').
 Therefore, a VBI cannot be an Investor in the Fund.
-It has been proposed that as from 1 January 2025 an investment in the Fund is (also) not a qualifying investment for a Fiscal Investment Institution (fiscale beleggingsinstelling 'FBI').
+Due to the amendment of the regime of the Fiscal Investment Institution (fiscale beleggingsinstelling 'FBI') the FBI may no longer invest directly (or through a tax transparent entity) in real estate assets located in the Netherlands as of 1 January 2025 without losing the regime.
+Therefore, as from 1 January 2025 an investment in the Fund is not a qualifying investment for an FBI.